caligari87/ObAddon/readme.md

 ### Extensions

+* Streets mode!
+Create a map composed of largely outdoor street-like zones from which rooms (buildings!) will sprout from!

 * Procedural Gotchas!
 Massive procedurally generated arenas with increased challenge (and bosses), with customizable difficulty.

 * PsYcHeDeLiC theme.

 * Layout Absurdification!
 This module attempts to create more interesting maps by forcing certain shape rules in the grammar set to be much more prominent than normal.

-* Stretched mode!
-Create extremely long, stringy levels that expand towards only one direction - forwards or backwards!

-* Streets mode!
-Create a map composed of largely outdoor street-like zones from which rooms (buildings!) will sprout from!

 * ZDoom fog!
 With the ZDoom Special Addons module, you can now get parametric fog (based on the Sky Generator inputs) within the levels!

 * Glaice's Epic Textures mod, now integrated from Oblige 6.x!

-* Toggle for turning prebuilt levels on or off.
+* Toggle for turning prebuilt levels on or off!

 * Exposed parameters for the Sky Generator such as day/night and mountain settings.
 Play an entire generated WAD at night mood... for the mood.